Aliasgersb/Gravitational-Lensing/README.md

 ## Acknowledgements

 - **ESA Euclid Consortium** — for the Q1 ERO data release, the SLDE catalog, and the Datalabs cutout service.
 Data credit: ESA Euclid/Euclid Consortium/NASA/Q1-2025.
-- **Mike Walmsley** — for the Zoobot ConvNeXt encoders (greyscale and standard) and for making galaxy-pretrained weights publicly available via Hugging Face Hub.
+- **Mike Walmsley** — for the Zoobot ConvNeXt encoders and for making galaxy-pretrained weights publicly available.
-- **Meta AI Research** — for the DINOv2 ViT-S/14 and ViT-B/14 self-supervised backbones (LVD-142M pretraining).
+- **Meta AI Research** — for the DINOv2 ViT self-supervised backbones.
-- **Kaggle** — for T4 GPU compute resources used during all model training runs.
+- **Kaggle** — for compute resources used during model training.

 ---